dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/FAQs.md

 ###**How does DreamFactory handle security?**

-DreamFactory has a user and role management system that controls access to backend data.
+DreamFactory provides a user management system that controls end user access to your backend data.
 The user management system uses the MySQL database that comes installed with DreamFactory.
-The user management system has a REST API, so you can mirror an existing user management system, but users and roles must also be stored in DreamFactory.
-Active Directory (LDAP) integration will be supported in Q1 2015.
+The user management system itself has a REST API, so you can mirror an existing user management system, but users and roles must also be stored in DreamFactory.
+Active Directory (LDAP) integration will be supported in Q2 2015, with the 2.0 release of DreamFactory.

 An administrator configures roles in the DreamFactory Admin Console.
 You add as many roles as you need.
 Each end user is associated with one role.
 Each role has a specific set of data permissions.
 For example, in the DreamFactory Admin Console, an Admin could set up a “Sales Rep One” role and specify that the “Sales Rep One” role be limited to read-only access to a particular set of tables and records in the Oracle database via the REST API.
 In the DreamFactory Admin Console, the Admin would simply add a REST API for this Oracle database, say “/oracle”, and then grant read-only access to a specific set of tables and records (again, in the DreamFactory Admin Console).
-All security is enforced server-side in DreamFactory when each API call to /oracle/{table_name} is made by each end user, each of whom has a specific single role.
+All security is enforced server-side in DreamFactory when each API call to /oracle/{table_name} is made by each end user, each of whom is associated with single role.

-This principle applies to each and every API call made to DreamFactory: 1) the client application asks the end user to authenticate; 2) if authentication succeeds, the client receives a session token; 3) DreamFactory is aware of this user’s role and governs backend data access via role permissions for the duration of that session.
+This principle applies to each and every API call made to DreamFactory: 1) the client application asks the end user to authenticate; 2) if authentication succeeds, the client receives a session token; 3) DreamFactory is aware of this user’s role on the server and governs backend data access via role permissions for the duration of that session.

 It’s also important to understand that apps and services are completely decoupled.
 In other words, there’s no association between apps and REST services in DreamFactory.
 Apps use REST services based on your application code.
 Roles independently govern access to apps (i.e. this role can access this app) and services (this role can perform CRUD operations on this table).
-This is useful because multiple apps can share RESTful access to the same backend resources, and roles can have different data access permissions (even for the same app used by end users with different roles).
+This is useful because multiple apps can share a common RESTful interface to the same backend resources, and roles can have different data access permissions (even for the same app used by end users with different roles).

 DreamFactory supports a number of access control features: